 Students create individualized support plans through Options for College Success while taking college courses independently at nearby colleges.
 Support for students is available for social skills, career development, academics, and independently living skills.

-Thames at Mitchell College (Mystic, CT)
+Thames at Mitchell College (Thames, CT)

 Students accepted to Thames experience a one-year transition program in which they work toward 15 hours of college credit and become matriculated Mitchell College students upon completion of the program.
 Thames provides, social, executive function, and academic support for its students.